 On your prescription

 Do it yourself!

-- Repeat this three times for accuracy.
+- Repeat for accuracy.

 Use an average

 Note that the average PD is between 57 and 65mm, and an average of 62mm.
 For bifocal and progressive lenses, two PD values are needed.
 In these cases, EyeBuyDirect recommends getting your PD directly from your eye care professional.